Sell Patek Philippe Watch

 The Palmer Grand Complication has a Patek calibre, a minute repeating perpetual calendar split-second chronograph clock watch with grande petite sonnerie, as well as moon phases.
 While this is exceptional by any standards, it’s critical to understand that this watch was made in the late 1800s.
 Without access to any of the modern CAD, CNC machines modelling tools at watchmaker’s disposal, this Grand Complication is utterly amazing – no one knew about it until it popped up for auction at Christie’s in 2013.

 The watch was totally pristine, untouched in its original condition.
-Alongside the piece itself comes the paperwork, including all of the original warranty documents, the records of Mr Palmer’s stay at the Beau Rivage Hotel in Geneva while there to receive his watch.
-The operating instructions that Mr Palmer left for his family are also there the watch remained within the Palmer family for many generations.
+Alongside the piece itself comes the paperwork, including all of the original warranty documents and the records of Mr Palmer’s stay at the Beau Rivage Hotel in Geneva while there to receive his watch.
+The operating instructions that Mr Palmer left for his family are also there as the watch remained within the Palmer family for many generations.
 Incredibly, Mr Palmer bought three watches on this same day, including the Grand Complication at 6000 Swiss Francs, trading one watch on exchange.

 The Palmer Grand Complication is the only early model in pink gold, rather than the later yellow gold used.
 Although it was anticipated that the watch would fetch between $1,000,000 to $1,500,000 at auction in 2013, the Palmer Grand Complication eventually took $2,250,000.